 GarageBand for Mac: Record to multiple audio tracks

 You can record to more than one audio track at a time, which allows you to record several instruments at once—placing each instrument on a separate track, for example.
+In order to record to multiple audio tracks, the Record Enable button must be visible on each track.
 The Record Enable button prepares multiple audio tracks to receive audio simultaneously.

 Note: Record enabling a track also lets you monitor the input.

 Set the instrument or microphone input source for each track you want to record to.